Fourth Grade at Magellan:

 Technology integration is a key component where the computer is used as a tool to research, communicate, and create.
 Grammar, spelling, cursive handwriting, and keyboarding skills are emphasized throughout the year.
 All in all, there is a strong emphasis on the application and synthesis of the material, rather than rote memorization of general information.

 Students are taught according to their skill level in math only.
 Classes follow the Common Core Curriculum which includes topics such as Numbers and Operations, Fractions, Measurement and Data, Geometry, and Algebraic Thinking.
 Students are encouraged to use higher level thinking skills and apply concepts learned to real life situations.
-Hands-on learning is a critical component of third grade math as is the use of manipulatives and technology.
+Hands-on learning is a critical component of fourth grade math as is the use of manipulatives and technology.
 The arts are integrated into the math curriculum as often as possible.

 Although math and science are taught as separate subjects, students quickly see how these two go hand in hand.
 In science, children learn how calculating degrees of an angle can be applied to the design and construction of a simple machine.
 Diameter, radius, and proportion all become real when students make their own model of a North Carolina lighthouse.
 Classes also create a multi-media presentation on an animal of their choice during the animal unit.
 In both math and science, concepts are learned and then applied to make content more meaningful.